What is gold vermeil jewellery and how to look after it

 Solid gold jewellery has fineness stamps which the percentage of parts of pure gold out of 1,000 parts metal.
 For example 9ct gold will have a stamp of 375 (meaning 37.5% gold), 14ct gold will have a stamp of 583 (meaning it is 58.3% pure gold) and 18ct gold will have a stamp of 750, (meaning it is 75% pure gold, etc).

 A 925 stamp on your gold jewellery guarantees that the underlying metal is sterling silver.
 This acts as a guarantee that the piece contains at least 925 parts of pure silver out of 1,000 parts of metal.
 This however does not guarantee the thickness of the gold plating or the carat level of the gold plate, the seller will need to confirm this.
 Anything with less than 1.5 microns of 10 carat gold plating, is not gold vermeil.
-(For example, all Brave Edith jewellery is plated with 2.5 microns of 14K gold and you will find the 925 stamp on the back of our earrings or necklaces or on a small tag attached to the clasp of our necklaces).
+(For example, all Brave Edith jewellery is plated with 2.5 microns of 14K or 18K gold and you will find the 925 stamp on the back of our earrings or necklaces or on a small tag attached to the clasp of our necklaces).

 Gold plated jewellery is usually marked GP, GEP or HGP (meaning Gold Plate, Gold Electro Plate, Hard Gold Plate respectively).
 Sometimes these letters also follow the carat level, e.g. “14K GP”, means it is 14 carat gold plated over a base metal.
 Once again, the seller will need to confirm the actual thickness of the plating.